valkyrix/Deep-Red-Framework/README.md

 <img src="/hacklab analyses/hacklab_nessus_kmeans_7c.png" width="500">

-also on automatic but clustering the nmap -A output this time:
+also on automatic but clustering the nmap -A output this time resulting in using dbscan with an epsilon of 4.14:

 <img src="/hacklab analyses/hacklab_nmap_auto_dbscan_ep4.png" width="500">